Suddenly - Ella Vos

-The frigid December air blasted Riley as she stepped out of the sleek black limo.
-As her black stilettos hit the ground, she could feel the effects of the negative degree weather wrap around her body.
+The frigid December air hit me as soon as I stepped out of my parents sleek black limo.
+When my black stilettos hit the ground, I could feel the effects of the negative degree weather wrap around my body and caress my skin.

-Lights were flashing in her eyes as the sound of her name ringed through the streets.
-It only made her wish even more that she was at home, sitting underneath a warm blanket, sipping on her favorite wine with her best friend.
+Lights were flashing in my eyes as the sound of my name echoed through the streets of Manhattan.
+It only made me wish even more that I was at home, snuggled underneath a warm blanket, sipping on my favorite wine with my best friend.

-Standing not too far in front of her were her parents, Carla and Mike Witham.
+Standing not too far in front me were my parents, Carla and Mike Witham.

-Carla with her fire-red hair and petite frame looked even more dainty underneath Mike's large stocky build.
-She fit into his side like a glove, their bodies connected at the hip.
+My mother with her fire-red hair and her petite frame looked even more dainty underneath Mikes large stocky build.
+She fit right into his side like a glove, their bodies connected at the hip.